Local

 That’s when 25 Investigates began looking into the academy, practices, and reasons people might leave before they get to the finish line.

-25 Investigates asked Mass State Police, through an open records request, for documented reasons why recruits leave the academy prior to their graduation, including their exit interviews.
+25 Investigates asked Mass State Police, through an open records request, for documented reasons why recruits leave the academy before their graduation, including their exit interviews.
 We asked for those exit interviews from the last three recruit training troops or RTTs.

 Mass State Police responded with a fee assessment of $176, 431, just to review the records we asked for.
 Largely, it was a fee to review the records to see if they were allowed to release them under Massachusetts public records law.